inegm/ebpython/README.md

     Use exit() or Ctrl-D (i.e. EOF) to exit

 ## This code repository
 You can create a local copy of this repository but you'll first need to install Git.
-You can find instructions for your platform [here](https://git-scm.com/).
+You can find instructions for your platform here: <https://git-scm.com/>.
 ### Cloning the repository
 Open a console prompt and change the directory into which you'll want to store the course's code repository.
 To create a local copy of (clone) the course's repository, type